MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Conclusion

 In addition to providing three nested training sets for each language, MLRegTest provides four test sets according to two binary parameters: string length (short/long) and data generation (random/adversarial).

-Finally, we examined the performance of different neural networks (simple RNN, LSTMs, GRU, Transformer) on MLRegTest.
+Finally, we examined the performance of different neural networks (simple RNNs, LSTMs, GRUs, Transformers) on MLRegTest.
 While there is much variation in the performance, some statistical trends were clear.
 First, the neural networks generally performed worse on the adversarial test sets; these contained pairs of strings of string edit distance 1 with the property that one belonged to the target language and the other did not.
+These results imply the networks did not generalize correctly despite very high accuracies on the random test sets.

+Second, GRUs generally outperformed the other network models across all languages, training regimes, and test sets.
+The fact that these networks did not possess many parameters, relative to the LSTMs and Transformer networks, indicates that improved performance does not require larger networks.
+Nonetheless, even the GRU network has room for improvement on MLRegTest.

-Second, the formal properties of the languages themselves are more important in determining their learning difficulty than the size of the minimal DFA or the size of its syntactic monoid, neither of which correlated well with NN performance.
-It was also shown that neural networks have difficulty learning periodic regular languages; i.e those that require monadic second order logic.
-Another conclusion was that the neural networks generally performed worse on classifying strings on languages which are defined in terms of propositional logic with precedence as opposed to propositional logic with successor.
+Third, the formal properties of the languages themselves were important in determining their learning difficulty.
+It was shown that neural networks have difficulty learning periodic regular languages; i.e those that require monadic second order logic.
+Another conclusion was that the neural networks generally performed worse on classifying strings on languages defined in terms of the successor relation as opposed to other relations representing order in strings.
+The number of symbols in the alphabet was also shown to make a difference.
+Neither the size of the minimal DFA nor the size of its syntactic monoid correlated well with NN performance, though a weak correlation was detected.
+Future research and controlled experiments are needed to better tease apart these factors.